wangxiaofeng1/wangxiaofeng1.github.io/_pages/aboutme.md

 ### More
-Soccer is my favorate sports.
+Soccer is my favorate sport.
 Besides that, I also enjoy music.